TBradyPW/TBradyPW/README.md

 - 👋 Hi, I’m @TBradyPW
-- 👀 I’m interested in killing my self because of stress from coding (i need a gf frfr)
+- 👀 I’m interested in killing my self because of stress from coding
-- 🌱 I’m currently learning laravel
+- 🌱 I’m currently learning NODE.JS
-- 💞️ I’m looking to collaborate on I NEED GF
+- 💞️ I’m looking to collaborate on I NEED EMOTIONAL SUPPORT
 - 📫 How to reach me @timothybrady532@gmail.com or @timothybradyy at instagram
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...